contact us q&a board ARHA Banner

 1. The duties of this committee are to take nominations, make recommendations, and conduct a vote of the Board of Directors to elect the beagles to be inducted into the Progressive Pack Hall of Fame.

-2. All beagles meeting the requirements as set forth in the criteria will automatically go into the Hall of Fame without a vote of the Board of Directors.
-Proof of having met the requirements must be received by the Chairman of the Hall of Fame Committee to be honored at the next Hound of the Year banquet.
+2. All beagles and/ or beaglers meeting the requirements as set forth in the criteria will automatically go into the Hall of Fame without a vote of the Board of Directors.
+Proof of having met the requirements must be received by the Chairman of the Hall of Fame Committee by December 31st to be honored at the next Hound of the Year banquet.

-4. The Hall of Fame Committee shall also take nominations for beagles that do not meet the criteria, and by a unanimous vote of the Hall of Fame Committee, select 1 beagle and 1 beagler from these nominations to be put on the ballot each year.
-Note: only 1 beagle and/or beagler may be put on the ballot each year through this method.
+3. The Hall of Fame Committee shall also take nominations for beagles and/or beaglers that do not meet the criteria, and by a unanimous vote of the Hall of Fame Committee, select 1 beagle and 1 beagler from these nominations to be voted on each year by the Executive Board.
+Note: only 1 beagle and/or beagler may be submitted each year through this method.
 The Committee does not have to select a beagle and/or beagler each year.

 10